-Did you know the Alaskan Moose (Alces alces gigas) is Alaska’s official land mammal and 175,000–200,000 of these hulking critters call The Last Frontier home?
+Did you know the Alaskan Moose (Alces alces gigas) is Alaska’s official land mammal and 175,000–200,000 of these hulking critters call Alaska home?

 As Anchorage locals will tell you, Alaskans have a love-hate relationship with moose.
 But we think the creatures are super cool and can be exciting to see!
 And if you’re working in northern Alaska, you’ll eventually have a moose encounter—especially in the winter.
 Here are five fun facts about moose to help you seem like a natural Sir David Attenborough when your first encounter happens.